keijack/kjservlet/README.md

 There is also another way to route to the controller function, we will talk about that later.

 KJServlet is function related design, it's OK for you to use global functions.
-In fact, every request will run in its own context -- We will go deeper into that latter -- so it doesn't matter even you have duplicated function names in different controller files.
+In fact, every request will run in its own scope -- We will go deeper into that latter -- so it doesn't matter even you have duplicated function names in different controller files.
 But if you want to arrange your codes well by using spaces and objects, the framework supports that as well.

 In the example above, if you defined an object like the following in your `demo.js` file:
 ```javascript